Configures the ADC for use

 This method configures the sampler.
 The sampler outputs 16-bit unsigned samples, though with only 12 bits of actual resolution, in the top 12 bits.
 For example, sampling one pin with a sample rate of 1kHz, 2000 bytes of data are produced every second.
 With buffers of size 2000 bytes, callback will be called once per second.

 If an array of pins is used, all pins are sampled every period.
 So when sampling three pins at 1kHz, 6000 bytes of data are produced every second.
 The pins are sampled almost simultaneously.
 The output data is interleaved: one sample (two bytes) from the first pin, then one sample from the second pin, and so on, then the second sample from the first pin, and so on.
-Each buffer supplied must be a multiple of two times pinCount bytes: in other words, an even number if sampling just one pin, a multiple of four if sampling two pins, a multiple of 16 if sampling all eight analog-capable pins (on imp002 modules), or a multiple of 20 if sampling all ten analog-capable pins (imp003 modules).
+Each buffer supplied must be a multiple of two times pinCount bytes: in other words, an even number if sampling just one pin, a multiple of four if sampling two pins, a multiple of 16 if sampling eight pins, or a multiple of 20 if sampling ten pins.

 The minimum sample rate is 1/60Hz (0.0166Hz) or one sample per minute; the maximum sample rate of the hardware is a theoretical 2MHz, but Squirrel would be unable to process data at that rate except in short bursts; the maximum achievable sample rate (whether burst or continuous) thus depends on how much further processing is applied, and should be determined empirically for any given application.
 As a rough guideline, the imp should be able to stream 8kHz 8-bit audio over a network (with network latency being the biggest bottleneck), or calculate a continuous running RMS at 48kHz.